sisyphusSmiling/tic-tac-toe-on-flow/README.md

 So what to do?

 In TicTacToe, the experimental solution is to introduce neutral ground by creating a new account entirely, and dedicating this account to facilitate gameplay between two players - a "channel", if you will.
-Access to that neutral account is encapsulates in a contract-defined resource both players have access to, enabling creation and storage of new boards in a trustless manner.
-Either player can fund account storage, and players are guaranteed funds go only toward funding storage of their games.
+Access to that neutral account is encapsulated in a contract-defined resource both players have access to, enabling creation and storage of new boards in a trustless manner.
+Either player can fund account storage, and players are guaranteed funds go only toward funding storage of their games and no one else's.

-This approach removes the dependency on contract account storage, aligning incentives for storage use - those that benefit from the storage of relevant resources are burdened with funding it.
+This approach removes the dependency on contract account storage, aligning incentives for storage use - those that benefit from the storage of relevant resources are tasked with funding it.

-These "server" or "channel" accounts showcase how AuthAccount Capabilities can be leveraged to ecapsulate and programmatically utilize account access outside of the context of HybridCustody.
+These "server" or "channel" accounts showcase how AuthAccount Capabilities can be leveraged to ecapsulate and programmatically utilize account access in use cases more general than HybridCustody.

 ## Flow CLI Walkthrough